 Bush then claims that General Petraeus should be given time.
-Petraeus, The Bush reminds us, was confirmed in January, and has a plan.
-What The Bush fails to mention is that month after month, and I include the period since January, the death tolls in Iraq has risen.
+Petraeus, The Bush reminds us, was confirmed in January and has a plan.
+What The Bush fails to mention is that, month after month, and I include the period since January, the death tolls in Iraq have risen.
 I am no longer surprised when month after month, I catch the now all-too-familiar headline “Deadliest Month In Iraq Yet!”
-I have seen it repeatedly since the start of the invasion, and have no reason whatsoever to believe that this will change anytime soon.
+I have seen it repeatedly since the start of the invasion and have no reason whatsoever to believe that this will change anytime soon.
 Invasions look that way, smell that way, and act that way.
-Death tolls rise, and continue to rise, until the invading force finally calls it a day, cuts its losses, and heads back home to lick its wounds.
-That’s how invasions work, had this truly been a liberation, as it was sold to you, the Amerikan Konsumer, things would have looked much, much, different.
+Death tolls rise and continue to rise until the invading force finally calls it a day, cuts its losses, and heads back home to lick its wounds.
+That’s how invasions work.
+Had this truly been a liberation, as it was sold to you, the Amerikan Konsumer, things would have looked much, much, different.

 Time for a Bushism, perhaps…

 Bush then more or less threatens that if his war-funding bill isn’t passed, he will simply withdraw the funds from some other programs.
 If it does not seem like a threat to you – perhaps you should take another look at this:

 “The need to act is urgent.”
 He says, “Without a war-funding bill, the military has to take money from some other account or training program, so the troops in combat have what they need.”